Paarl: Coats of arms

 Municipality (1) — On 18 July 1905, the municipal council accepted a coat of arms presented by Adriaan Moorrees.
 It was the arms of Hendrik van Reede van Drakenstein : a silver shield charged with two dancetty black bars and crowned with a golden coronet.
 The supporters were two golden gryphons.
 The motto was Pour le salut du peuple ("For the wellbeing of the people").
 Sometimes, the arms were depicted as silver dancetty bars on a blue shield.

 Municipality (2) — The arms were re-designed in 1950 by Colin Graham Botha, and granted by the College of Arms on 22 January 1951.
 They were published in the Cape Province's Official Gazette in 1955, re-granted by the provincial administrator in 1967, and certified by the Bureau of Heraldry in 1969.

 In the new version, each of the dancetty bars on the shield displayed two pearls; the supporters were red with blue wings dotted with golden fleurs de lis; and the crest was a red demi-gryphon with blue wings holding a bunch of grapes.

 Divisional Council — The divisional council was the local authority which administered the rural areas outside the town.
 It registered a coat of arms at the Bureau of Heraldry on 20 October 1978.
 Once again, the Van Reede shield formed the basis of the design.
 Down the middle of the shield was a red pale displaying a bunch of grapes between two pearls.
 The crest was a fleur de lis.
 The motto was Animus et fata ("Courage and fortune").

-Mbekweni — The local authority for the Black township of Mbekweni registered arms at the Bureau on 5 May 1989.
+Mbekweni — The local authority for the predominantly Black township of Mbekweni, which borders with Wellington, registered arms at the Bureau on 5 May 1989.
 The shield is divided per chevron into red and green, with a golden chevron rompu across the centre and a silver cross pommy below it.
 Above the arms was a green mural crown decorated with a band of red edged in gold.
 The motto was uXolo neMpulelelo.